Jarred Kelenic Player Props: Mariners vs. Giants

-Jarred Kelenic -- with a slugging percentage of .257 in his past 10 games (including zero homers) -- will be in action for the Seattle Mariners versus the San Francisco Giants, with Logan Webb on the hill, on July 3 at 9:45 PM ET.
+The Seattle Mariners, including Jarred Kelenic (.270 slugging percentage in past 10 games, including no homers), take on starter Keaton Winn and the San Francisco Giants at Oracle Park, Tuesday at 4:35 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Rays.
+He had a one-hit performance in his previous game (1-for-5) against the Giants.

 Jarred Kelenic Game Info & Props vs. the Giants